 T and U waves

 The T wave is longer in duration than the QRS complex that represents depolarization.
 The longer duration occurs because conduction of the repolarization wave is slower than the wave of depolarization.
-The reason for this is that the repolarization wave does not utilize the high-velocity bundle branch and purkinje system, and therefore primarily relies on cell-to-cell conduction.
+The reason for this is that the repolarization wave does not utilize the high-velocity bundle branch and Purkinje system, and therefore primarily relies on cell-to-cell conduction.

 Sometimes a small positive U wave may be seen following the T wave (not shown in figure at top of page).
 This wave represents the last remnants of ventricular repolarization.
-Inverted T waves or prominent U waves indicates underlying pathology or conditions affecting repolarization.
+Inverted T waves or prominent U waves indicate underlying pathology or conditions affecting repolarization.

 There is no distinctly visible wave representing atrial repolarization in the ECG because it occurs during ventricular depolarization.
 Because the wave of atrial repolarization is relatively small in amplitude (i.e., has low voltage), it is masked by the much larger ventricular-generated QRS complex.